Welcome to the Best Times of Your Life

 - Record all your expenses so you know where your money is going.

 - Decide what is really important and spend your money only on those things.

 - Write up a detailed budget and follow it, or do something simple like at the beginning of every month put cash in envelopes for each category of spending.

-- Start researching new ways to make money.
+- Start researching new ways to make money